RuslanZhagypar/HFL_new/README.md

 pip install -r requirements.txt
 ```

+## Third party library
+This project uses code from the repository [Hierarchical-SGD](https://github.com/C3atUofU/Hierarchical-SGD) by Mingyue Ji.
+We acknowledge their work and thank them for providing the resources under MIT License.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.